KyleRego/anki_books/docs/technical_debt.md

 ## Application issues

-- Syntax highlighting does not work on first page load when updating article -- not clear why.
 - Current users approach is temporary and in the future, Devise can be used but this will require a mail server.
 - New, create, and destroy article actions not implemented
 - Seems to be a bug where the "Headers" button in the article editor is activated, but that button only toggles the headers button group